Code-From-Anywhere/bootcamp/the-ultimate-programmer-bootcamp.md

 I'm Wijnand, I started freelancing with Full Stack Typescript about 5 years ago.
 Before that I did PHP for over 10 years.
 I also studied AI, but I know more about Typescript now.
 I love travel, kitesurf, mountains and adventure.
 That's why I only work remote nowadays.
 Last year I started with my own [dev agency](https://codefromanywhere.com/), where I work together with 2 devs from brazil and 3 devs from nepal on multiple projects.
 We stopped most client work and now we're going to build our own products (and this bootcamp is one of them)! :D

 ![](./cfa-team.jpeg)

+### When are you going?

+I'm still figuring that out!
+First please let me know your window of when you would be able to join me.
+If I have enough information about the group, I'll make a plan and share it with the people that fit the aim of this bootcamp